 Submitting your request

 A request should always be submitted via the Online Request Form.
 The request must be provided with all relevant documents (such as course description, list of literature, etc.).
 Keep in mind that the summer period might cause a delay in process time; file your request as soon as possible.
+Otherwise there is a chance that your request has not been processed before the start of the new academic year.

 Once you have completed the approved external elective, the official grade given by the external institution will be recorded on your RSM transcript as well, unless the course is taken at a foreign (research driven) university.
 Foreign institutions usually apply different grading methods, therefore we will record a ‘Pass’ or ‘Fail’ on the RSM transcript.
 This also applies to grades obtained for an Exchange programme.